huggingface/data-is-better-together/domain-specific-datasets/README.md

 ### Project Structure

-- `app/` : A streamlit app to help domain experts to define seed data like system prompt and topics, by creating an empty dataset on the hub.
+- `app/` : A Streamlit app to help domain experts to define seed data, like system prompts and topics, by creating an empty dataset on the hub.
-- `app/pipeline.py` : The distilabel pipeline code that is used to create the dataset.
+- `app/pipeline.py`: The distilabel pipeline code that is used to create the dataset.
-- `scripts/` : Adhoc scripts that we used to ease annotation with vector search.
+- `scripts/`: Adhoc scripts that we used to ease annotation with vector search.
 ### Example Farming Project

 Here are examples of the resources for our farming example: